rubys/showcase/app/views/docs/ops/Passwords.md

 wish to be allowed access.
 The only pages that do **not** require a password to access are the mobile and counter pages.

 At the moment, only studios and individual dance companies can request access.
-The information I need is an email address and a contact name.
+The information I need is:

+  * A studio name
+  * A contact name
+  * An email address

 Once this is received, I will assign a user id, and send a password reset request to the email address.
 This email will contain a link to a form that allows the user id to be changed, and a password to be set.